dotpipe/pasm/README.md

 PASM requires at least PHP >= 5.4 to run correctly.

 Here's an Assembly book I'm writing.
-Jsut in case you wonder if I have any idea of the language itself as to be so crazy as to put it in PHP :)
+Just in case you wonder if I have any idea of the language itself as to be so crazy as to put it in PHP :)

 # Complex Coding for Dummies
-\#/
+\\#/

 a wastebin!